TwistedMinda/desktoppy-server/README.md

 ## Introduction

 Welcome to our AI project's safe zone!
-This is a repository for storing and sharing code related to artificial intelligence.
+Link a directory, your safe zone, and start interacting with the AI to manipulate the files with you.

 ## Installation